All Episodes

 I agree.

-They're gonna try.
+They're going to try.

-I can tell by watching TV today, these people think the country has embraced their ideology and they are gonna go pedal to the metal as fast as they can to get as much of it done, and they're not gonna be able to get much of it done because of uh you know numbers and legislative realities.
+They're going to be unable to hold themselves back because they think that just like the Republicans made the mistake in 94, I can tell by watching TV today, these people think the country has embraced their ideology and they are going to go pedal to the metal as fast as they can to get as much of it done.

-I think they relied on the Democrats to implode and and to continue imploding, and that doesn't work.
+I think they relied on the Democrats to implode and to continue imploding, and that doesn't work.

 Yeah.

-Here you go.
+Well, here you go.

 Yeah.

-Uh you're you're in California.
+You're in California.

-If for those of you that don't know, and I have this, it's I had it later in the stack, but let me find it here.
+For those of you that don't know, and I have this, I had it later in the stack, but let me find it here because it's something that you all need to know.

-Let me let me paraphrase it.
+Let me paraphrase it.

 Schwarzenegger has said that every child in California, whether they are illegal or not, will be given health care insurance.